gooddata/ui-sdk-examples/README.md

 ## Limitations

 For the sake of simplicity, most demos use the GoodSales demo project.
 This project is accessible to all GoodData users with an account at https://secure.gooddata.com/.
-All demos access the GoodData platform using a local proxy.
+All React demos access the GoodData platform using a local proxy.

 For information on how to configure your app to call the GoodData API directly without a proxy (this is necessary to deploy your app to production), see [this tutorial](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/How+to+Access+the+GoodData+API+Directly).

 # ui-sdk-examples